NewMediaCaucus/nmc-website/README.md

 - All changes should have detailed notes

 Still needed:
-- Solution to back up content and media folders to offline storage.
+- Solution to back up content and media folders to offline storage

 ## Further Reading